tsjondin/module-js/README.md

 a module's dependencies and their respective dependencies are resolved before running the module definition.

-Concidering the following dependency tree:
+Concider the following dependency tree:

 - main
   - foo